enter-haken/memories/memories/business_project_management_tool.md

     * If the system acts as expected, `old` can be gently shut down.
     * From now on only `new` is the only active system.

+# Feature ideas

+## daily

+* screen sharing is not needed
+* a user takes the lead, and the screen position is transfered to all participants.
+* When a user is speaking, the avatar on every ticket is blinking.
+* Active speaking user is shown
+* lead user video is shown

+## share multiple sources

+* if needed you can share n sources like
+  * video
+  * screen 1,2,3...
+* think about having a presentation (e.g. for embedded sw)
+  * one camera shows your face
+  * the second may be a device you are working on
+  * the third camera an other device with blinking leds.
+  * ...
+* How to compose these different sources?
+  * Should the consumer do this?

 # pricing

 > Workspace soll in den Bezahlmodellen an die jeweiligen Unternehmen und ihre Bedürfnisse angepasst werden.
 Bei einem "Business Starter" geht es mit 6 US-Dollar pro Nutzer los, "Business Plus" liegt bei 18 US-Dollar, für größere Konzerne muss einzeln verhandelt werden.
 Bestehende G-Suite-Verträge laufen wie gewohnt weiter, es sei denn, der Kunde entscheidet sich für den Wechsel zu Workspace.